-Concepts considered in part one are extended and deepened.
+Concepts considered in Part I are extended and deepened.
 Material is presented using the Waldorf approach.
 Content includes child study including First Grade readiness, skills assessment and student evaluation.

-EDU 647 EARLY CHILDHOOD: Deepening our Work and Preparing Children for First 2018-2019 Graduate Bulletin -87- July 30, 2018
+EDU 647 EARLY CHILDHOOD: Deepening our Work and Preparing Children for First Grade 2 credits

-Grade